20/20 (The Beach Boys album): Background

 On June 24, 1968, the Beach Boys released the album Friends, which peaked at number 126 and remained on the Billboard Top LPs chart for 10 weeks.
 It became the group's worst-selling album to date, with record sales in the US estimated at 18,000 units.
 To recuperate from the album's poor sales, the band quickly released the standalone single "Do It Again".
-The song was a self-conscious throwback to the group's early surf songs, and the first time they had embraced the subject matter since 1964.
+The song was a deliberate throwback to the group's early surf songs, and the first time they had embraced the subject matter since 1964.
 It reached the US top twenty and became their second number one hit in the UK.
 Biographer Chrisian Matijas-Mecca wrote that "while this may have been some of Brian's strongest work of the period, it did nothing to reverse the band's decline in popularity."

 Brian Wilson said that by early 1968, the group had begun losing thousands of dollars "on stupid things ... cars, houses ... bad investments ... a heck of a lot of corporation money on Brother Records, our own company, and in boosting other artists who just didn't make it, and didn't have a single hit."
 One of these artists was Ron Wilson (no relation to Brian), who co-wrote "We're Together Again" with him for the Beach Boys, but the group's recording was left unreleased.
 In turn, Brian produced an ultimately unsuccessful solo single for Ron, a cover of "As Tears Go By", which was released by Columbia Records in September.
 Another artist that the group worked with was ex-convict Charles Manson, who was then seeking a career as a singer-songwriter.
 Dennis Wilson befriended Manson and was interested in signing him to Brother Records.
-Brian and Carl Wilson (not Dennis as is sometimes suggested) proceeded to co-produce several tracks for Manson at the Beach Boys' private studio located in Brian's home.
+Brian and Carl Wilson then co-produced several tracks for Manson at the Beach Boys' private studio located in Brian's home.
 These recordings remain unheard by the public.